jungervin/SimPanel/readme.md

 GetVariableValue(string varname) will give back the value of variable.

-SendEvent(string eventname, uint value) will send an event with value.
+SendEvent(string eventname, uint value) will send an event with value to the Sim.

 [Example of Script](https://github.com/jungervin/SimPanel/blob/master/SimPanel/Data/rotary.lua)